swcarpentry/python-novice-gapminder/_episodes/00-getting-started-with-conda.md

 ## Installing Conda

 As long as you have already installed the Python 3 Miniconda or Anaconda Python distributions, then Conda has already been installed on your machine.
+If you have not already installed one of the recommended Python 3 distibutions then please see the [setup instructions][lesson-setup] for details.

 In order to verify that you have installed Conda correctly run the `conda info` command in the Terminal (Mac OS or Linux) or Anaconda Powershell Prompt (Windows)

 ### Mac OS